Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/Detecting Planets Around Other Stars.md

 - Designed to measure 0.008% decline in brightness when an Earth-mass planet eclipses a Sun-like star
 - Found over 4500 planet candidates as of 2018

+### Other Planet-Hunting Strategies
+- *Gravitational Lensing* - mass bends light in a special way when a star with planets passes in front of another star
+- *Features in Dust Disks* - gaps, waves, ripples in disks of dusty gas around stars can indicate presence of planets